 "We already have something like those laws now.
 We don't need new laws on top of the old laws.
 They need to enforce the laws that we have," said Charles Henderson, 59, a farmer from Amarillo, Texas.

 Inside the hall, visitors strolled past acres of displays of rifles, pistols, swords and hunting gear.
-Under Texas law, attendees could conceal and carry weapons with a permit.
+Under Texas law, attendees could carry concealed weapons with a permit.

 Debbie and Daniel Ferris of Gun Barrel City, Texas, attended the grass-roots organizing workshop and agreed with Porter's assessment of a culture war.